Arrive St Petersburg.

 St Petersburg is where modern Russia was born under the guidance of the Czar known as Peter the Great, and remained capital of the Russian empire up to the Soviet era.
 The city was established upon a swamp and is now rightly considered one of the gems of Europe.
 This is where you can see such grandiose palaces such as the Peterhof (summer palace), The Hermitage (winter palace) and the country estate and parkland of Catherine the Great – Catherine Palace.
 For history buffs there are many sites associated with the 1917 Revolution.

 Day 4.
 Depart St Petersburg (Moskowsky Station) to Moscow on fast train – afternoon departure.
+Met and transferred to your accommodation.

-Three-hour introductory walking tour of central Moscow, next two days free for optional sightseeing in or around Moscow.
+The next morning see you on a three-hour introductory walking tour of central Moscow, next two days free for optional sightseeing in or around Moscow.

 Time to experience the famed centre of Soviet-era Russia.
 This is where central control was wielded.
 Moscow is now a changed city, but its many surviving examples of architecture complement its thriving theatre and arts and for those so disposed, Moscow has museums to satisfy any interest.